Our Restaurant Recommendations

 It’s a colourful, laid-back joint with ample outdoor seating.
 No dishes, happy days!

 Sea Gardens, Prevelly | www.theseagardencafe.com | Phone: (08) 9757 1044

 Our Favourite Take Away

-One of the best tips I can give you is – The Larder – seriously yummy chef-prepared take home meals.
+The Larder is one of the best tips I can give you, seriously yummy chef-prepared take home meals.

-After a day of touring the wineries, call in to The Larder and grab a take-home dinner – all you have to do is put your feet up, enjoy a glass of Margaret River wine and relax.
+After a day of touring the wineries, visit The Larder and grab a take-home dinner.

 You can scoot down, order, have a beer while you wait and be home in time for the sunset!
 Too easy.

 Margarets Beach Resort, Gnarabup | www.thecommonbistro.com.au | Phone (08) 9757 1583

 (Image above courtesy of Morries and Elements Margaret River)

 Morries has raised the bar with some minor changes to the fit out and major changes to the menu creating a unique venue on Margaret River’s main street Restaurant, cocktail bar and late night venue.